St-vn/scripting-tips/index.md

 end
 ```

-- Use conventional and idiomatic methods.
+- Use conventional and idiomatic methods to avoid confusion, also because they're likely to get optimized[3].

 ```lua
 table.insert(Table, "hi") -- good